Understanding Cyber Threats: A Guide to Phishing, Spoofing, Ghosting, and Catfishing

 Talk to Your Teens

-Being a digital parent may include some struggles along the way, but you can help keep your kids safe by having online safety discussions with them and being involved in their lives.
+Being a digital parent may include some struggles along the way, but you can help raise your kids awareness of digital threats and keep them safe by having online safety discussions and being involved in their lives.
 We support you by Sign up for Bark today!

 Bark is a comprehensive online safety solution that empowers families to monitor content, manage screen time, and filter websites to help protect their kids online.
 Our mission is to give parents and guardians the tools they need to raise kids in the digital age.